The benefits of long-term business loans, like an SBA loan with a 10-year term, can help you expand your business.

 Rigorous approval process

-The approval process for long-term loans may be longer than for a shorter-term loan.
+More documentation may be required to show the overall financial health of your business.
+As such, the approval process for long-term loans may be longer than for a shorter-term loan.
 If you need funds quickly or want to jump on a business opportunity, a short term may be best.
+Qualifying may be difficult too: Lenders usually require strong credit scores and evidence that payments can be made in full on time for the life of the loan.

 Collateral may be required